go-air/.github/CONTRIBUTING.md

 There are several ways to contribute to Go-air.
 Please keep in mind our code of conduct.

-## Experience Reports
+## Let us know what you are doing with the software.

 Let us and everyone know if you are using our software.
 If so, how is it going?
 What works well?
 What can we improve?

-## Asking questions
+## Asking questions.

 Use our issue trackers to ask questions.

-## Report bugs
+## Report bugs and nits.

 File an issue on the repository for the software where you found a bug.
+We also welcome 'nit' reports which are things that bother the users but are not really bugs.

 ## Discussions